|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 PLASMA SPHEROMAK LIFETIME:

 When a plasma spheromak is formed via ionization of a gas by an electric field the free electrons and ions initially have similar but opposite linear momenta.
-These electrons and ions move in opposite directions along the same closed path.
+These electrons and ions move in opposite directions along almost the same closed path.
 However, the electrons have much more kinetic energy than the ions.
-A plasma spheromak relies on free electron and ion linear momentum balance to form a plasma sheet with the radial electric field that provides spheromak stability.
+A plasma spheromak relies on free electron and ion linear momentum balance to form the spheromak wall with the radial electric field that provides spheromak stability.

-Over time interactions between the participating charged particles and non-participating neutral particles cause particle energy, not linear momenta, to be become equally distributed amongst the particles.
+Over time collisions between the circulating charged particles and non-circulating neutral particles cause particle energy, not linear momenta, to be become equally distributed amongst the particles.
 Hence presence of neutral particles in the same space as the plasma spheromak eventually leads to a spheromak plasma becoming a random plasma.
 Thus a plasma spheromak is only semi-stable.
 Plasma spheromak lifetime, which is typically of the order of 100 to 500 microseconds, can be enhanced by minimizing the neutral particle concentration in the vacuum chamber, especially neutral particle species that have a high electron impact ionization cross sections.

 Understanding atomic particle spheromaks is key to understanding the existence and properties of stable charged particles such as electrons and protons.
 Understanding spheromaks also enhances understanding of quantum mechanics.